Samy0412/amazon-clone/README.md

 # amazon-clone

-Amazon-clone is a copy of a part of the UI of the Spotify web player.
-It is built with React, react context API and uses Spotify web API, material UI and Reactstrap.
+Amazon-clone A full stack amazon clone built with React js, React context API, authentication with firebase and payment gateway with stripe.

-You can view and use the app directly here: https://spotify-clone-sg.netlify.app
+You can view and use the app directly here:

 ## Setup